Nutrients in watercourses

 Nitrate and phosphate in watercourses are good indicators of water pollution by nutrients which is anthropogenic, i.e. caused by human activity.
 Nutrients enter the water through municipal wastewater or discharge from intensively fertilised agricultural land.
 A higher nitrate or phosphate concentration does not normally have negative effects in a watercourse, but high phosphate discharges into standing waters can cause eutrophication.
 Nutrients also pollute the seas into which the rivers flow.

-The positive evolution that can be observed on the phosphates graph is due to normal fluctuations in the runoff conditions rather than to a change in the pollution situation.
-Since no improvement is observed for nitrates between 2011 and 2017, the overall evolution of nutrients in watercourses is considered unsatisfactory.
+The fluctuations between years are due to normal fluctuations in the runoff conditions rather than to a change in the pollution situation.
+As no significant improvement is observed between 2011 and 2018, the evolution of nutrients in watercourses is considered unsatisfactory.

 Nevertheless long term time series do indicate that in general water pollution by nutrients has fallen significantly in the last few decades.
 The reduction in phosphorus content was particularly evident following the ban on phosphates in detergents in 1986.
 The phosphorus content continued to fall after 1990 due to the progressive expansion of wastewater treatment plants.
 Efforts in agriculture to reduce diffuse nitrate and phosphorus discharges, e.g. by less nutrient-intensive soil management and WWTP optimisation can contribute to a further reduction in nutrient concentrations in the water.